jakobilab/glembotskilab-web/content/publication/_index.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Jakobi Lab publications" subtitle = "In chronological order"
+title = "Glembotski lab publications" subtitle = "In chronological order"

 [content]